djt5019/idonethis/README.rst

 ::

-  $ idoneit summary --date yesterday --token 'my-auth-token' --team 'backend' The "backend" team did this on 2015-06-04
+  $ idonethis summary --date yesterday --token 'my-auth-token' --team 'backend' The "backend" team did this on 2015-06-04

   DanT